efkan/content-filter/README.md

 If a malicious user tries to hack your database it's not so hard for any body.
 Although it's not the right way, assume you use `/users/123` as URL to get information and show to a user whose `id` is `123`.
 However someone tries `/users/%7B%24ne%3Anull%7D` as URL to get user informations after logged on your system the URL means `/users/{$ne:null}` and likely your server sends the all users from your user collection.

 <b>Content risk</b><br>
 If you want to check query parameters when you querying the collection there is a beautiful and lightweight solution which name is [mongo-sanitize][1].
 However I've wanted a tool to sanitize the data by wrapping all codes without any special labor.
-Then I wrote this easy tool.
+Therefore I wrote this easy tool.

 How to work
 -------------